SocialGouv/matomoboard-actions/README.md

 ## Dev

-The repository root contains the GH-action and fetch scripts that produces `data.json`
+The `report` folder contains the GH-action and fetch scripts that produces `data.json`.

-The `www` repository contains the website that renders UI from `data.json`
+The `report` folder contains the website that renders UI from `data.json`